Adding other information

 - Like your study responses, this information will be anonymised and made available securely by DfE to researchers for non-commercial research and statistics.
 Personal data identifying you or your child are never given to these researchers.

 - The anonymised information will be made available securely by DfE to researchers via the UK Data Service (UKDS), Office for National Statistics Secure Research Service (ONS SRS) or a similar trusted research repository.
-Access to the data will only be granted after a successful application, assessed, and approved by the Department for Education.
+Access to the data will only be granted after a successful application is assessed and approved by the Department for Education.
 This is to make sure this information is used responsibly.
 Personal information identifying you or your child will never be shared with these researchers.

 - All information is treated in the strictest confidence in accordance with the Data Protection Act and the General Data Protection Regulation (GDPR).
 The lawful basis on which we process your personal information is a ‘Task in the Public Interest’.
 Information about privacy, confidentiality and how we keep your information safe can be found here.